-Chapter 7, 12 Special VFR flights will not be authorized when the cloud base is less than 200 m and visibility less than prescribed minima.
-REGIONAL SUPPLEMENTARY PROCEDURES ( ICAO Doc 7030) The supplementary procedures in force are given in their entirety; differences are shown in bold.
-1) Visual flight rules (VFR) ( ICAO Annex 2, paras.
-4.7 and 4.8 refer): VFR flights to be operated within a control zone established at an aerodrome serving international flights and in specified portions of the associated terminal control area shall: a) have two-way radio communications; b) obtain permission from the appropriate air traffic control unit; and c) report positions, as required.
-Note The phrase "specified portions of the associated terminal control area" is intended to signify at least those portions of the TMA used be international IFR flights in association with approach, holding, departure and noise abatement procedures.
-2) Special application of instrument flight rules: Flights shall be conducted in accordance with the instrument flight rules (even when not operating in instrument meteorological conditions) when operated more than 90 km seaward from the shoreline.
-Exemption for Coastguard and Military flights due to their specific tasking and mission (e.g. SAR SAM or General Law Enforcement).
-3) Air traffic advisory service (PANS-ATM, Chapter 4 All IFR flights shall comply with the procedures for air traffic advisory service when operating in advisory airspace 4) Adherence to flight plan ( ICAO Annex 2, para.
+Special VFR flights will not be authorized when the cloud base is less than 200 m and visibility less than prescribed minima.

+REGIONAL SUPPLEMENTARY PROCEDURES (ICAO Doc 7030).
+The supplementary procedures in force are given in their entirety; differences are shown in bold.

+- 1. Visual flight rules (VFR) (ICAO Annex 2, paras.
+4.7 and 4.8 refer): - VFR flights to be operated within a control zone established at an aerodrome serving international flights and in specified portions of the associated terminal control area shall: - a. have two-way radio communications; - b. obtain permission from the appropriate air traffic control unit; and - c. report positions, as required.

+Note.- The phrase "specified portions of the associated terminal control area" is intended to signify at least those portions of the TMA used by international IFR flights in association with approach, holding, departure and noise abatement procedures.

+- 2. Special application of instrument flight rules: - Flights shall be conducted in accordance with the instrument flight rules (even when not operating in instrument meteorological conditions) when operated more than 90 km seaward from the shoreline.
+Exemption for Coastguard and Military flights due to their specific tasking and mission (e.g. SAR, SAM or General Law Enforcement). - Air traffic advisory service (PANS-ATM, Chapter 4 All IFR flights shall comply with the procedures for air traffic advisory service when operating in advisory airspace - 4.
+Adherence to flight plan (ICAO Annex 2, para.
 3.6.2): If an aircraft has inadvertently deviated from the route specified in its ATC clearance, it shall forthwith take action to regain such route within ONE HUNDRED (100) nautical miles from the position at which the deviation was observed.

-3. ANNEX 3 - METEOROLOGICAL SERVICE FOR INTERNATIONAL AIR NAVIGATION, 18th edition July 2013: Chapter 7
+ANNEX 3 - METEOROLOGICAL SERVICE FOR INTERNATIONAL AIR NAVIGATION, 18th edition July 2013:

-Wind shear warnings are prepared d only for aerodromes on which a meteorological office is s established and only within the hours of o peration of that office.
+7.4.1 Wind shear warnings are prepared only for aerodromes on which a meteorological office is established and only within the hours of operationI of that office.